How to Win Your Personal Injury Claim

 - counter the special tactics insurance companies use

 - stay on top of your case if you hire a lawyer

-This edition of How to Win Your Personal Injury Claim provides your state's most recent laws, small-claims court limits and Department of Insurance contact information.
-Plus, you'll find an all-new chart explaining your state's in-car text and cell phone laws.
+This completely updated edition of How to Win Your Personal Injury Claim provides your state’s most recent laws, including small claims court limits and lawsuit filing deadlines.

 “Reveals step-by-step how lawyers and insurance firms process personal injury claims, and the secret formulas used to pocket a hefty share of your settlement.”-San Francisco Examiner

 “Finally a book that takes the mystery out of personal injury claims…consumers can confidently handle claims against insurance companies and save the cost of legal fees.”-Los Angeles Times